milvus-io/milvus-docs/site/en/adminGuide/resource_group.md

     # Resource group list: ['__default_resource_group', 'rg']
     ```

-3. Describe a resource group
+3. Describe a resource group.

     You can have Milvus describe a resource group in concern as follows: